cardboardchik/U2P_Simulator/README.md

 To run the progtam, you need to find MESE.EXE and run it (only runs on 32-bit systems).
 I checked on Windows 7(32-bit), everything worked.

-A new version in development.

-Expected end day of development 20 July